 Charity must arise out of a desire to give from what one has produced.
 There is no charity or kindness if robbing Peter to benefit Paul.
 The charity of the state or business sector is likely to be more about manipulation than about a desire to manifest generosity.
 It is difficult to claim empathy while using another’s money.
 If charity is to mean anything there must be real costs attached for the giver.
 When charity is pursued through state agencies the costs are not real; not for the state.
 Too much of state sponsored charity is political in nature done in pursuit of a social agenda; as opposed to the needs of the recipient.

-This is not a way to work around the state.
+This policy is not a way to work around the state.
 Its not a way to circumvent or outsmart the state.
 This is a way to eliminate the physical and economic and political need to pay taxes.

 But this kind of direct control or lack of control is not ideal.
 We do need to ensure everyone has access to education but opening the doors to everyone may not actually give everyone equal access nor produce the level of service one wanted to provide.